THE HOFFMAN BUILDING | Thomas, West Virginia

-The Hoffman Drug Store building is a three story mixed-use building on Front Street in Thomas, WV.
-Built in 1895, this commercial building once housed Dr. O.H.
+The Hoffman Building is a three story mixed-use building on Front Street in Thomas, WV that we purchased in 2015.
+Built in 1893, this mixed-used building once housed Dr. O.H.
 Hoffman’s pharmacy and birthing center.
 Over time, this building also contained the Masonic Lodge, Jack Evans’ beauty shop and Curry’s Drugstore.

 Who said small, can’t be big?
 What made the rebirth of this 480 sqft cottage on a small lot in the North Hyde Park/North Loop neighborhood special is not just the house design, but the extensive vegetable gardens.
 Affordability resulted through lot sharing with a neighbor and the establishment of a cooperative condo effort.
 From a boring lawn with water thirsty grass to over 1500 sqft of vegetable guilds tucked around 23 fruit trees, a flock of 10 hens, and two rabbits, this micro city lot conversion became a beautiful urban homestead through the resourcefulness of using salvaged lumber and craigslist finds.